screbeckitchain/VCA/README.md

 streamlit run streamlit_app.py
 ```
 Do **not** run `python streamlit_app.py` directly or you may see a blank or black
 screen.
 Always start Streamlit using the command above.
+The application now
+handles environments with a running event loop (e.g. Jupyter) without showing a
+blank page.

 Enter the fund's website URL into the text box and click **Запустить анализ** to
 view the results.
 If required packages are missing, the Streamlit page will